neithernut/dr.w.falls/doc/design/ServerClient.md

     success(player handle) | failure

-Upon registration, the player name and connection task handle will be added to a global list.
-This list will be used for some of the functions provided by the game master console.
+Upon registration, the player name and connection task handle will be added to the roaster.
 The item type of the game control channel deviates from the item type of the other phase control functions:

     registration acceptance |
     maximum number of players |